broadinstitute/seqr/deploy/LOCAL_INSTALL.md

    ```

-#### Annotating and loading a VCF callset on-prem
+#### #### Annotating and loading VCF callsets - option #2: annotate and load on-prem

-Annotating a callset with VEP and reference data can be very slow - as slow as several variants / sec per CPU, but it can be done.
+Annotating a callset with VEP and reference data can be very slow - as slow as several variants / sec per CPU, so although it is possible to run the pipeline on a single machine, it is recommended to use multiple machines.

 To annotate a callset on-prem, first download VEP reference data:
 ```